Artielkami/django_demo/README.md

 # django_demo
 This project is a simple web application using django framework.
-Python version : 2.7
+ -Python version : 2.7
-Data base using : SQLite
+ -Data base using : SQLite

 Project consist of 2 app:
  + polls: tutorial of django